 Will we ever see her around?

 The light silver and blue theme gives this bike a touch of class on wheels, ideal for a crazy race on a GP circuit.
 Since it is so futuristic, if I have to imagine it on the road I can only think of an electric transmission.
-Although the designer does not detail any of the technical specifications, will I be free or not to let my imagination run wild?
+Although the designer does not detail any of the technical specifications, will I be free to let my imagination run wild or not?